-Analysis of the Reverse Conduction Characteristics and Influence of Anti-parallel SiC SBD of eGaN HEMT
+Analysis the Reverse Conduction Characteristic and Influence of Anti-parallel SiC SBD of eGaN HEMT

 The eGaN HEMT has become one of the most attractive power transistors in recent years due to its superior electrical performance, and provides the potential to improve the power conversion systems.
 Compared with silicon (Si) device, eGaN HEMT offers lower on-resistance and higher switching speed.
 Self-commutated reverse conduction is a very important characteristic of eGaN HEMT, especially for synchronous rectification topologies.
 This paper introduces the reverse conduction mechanism and characteristics of eGaN HEMT, and establishes a double pulse test platform to explore the influence of anti-parallel SiC SBD for eGaN HEMT on the reverse conduction characteristics and switching characteristics of eGaN HEMT, which will provide some help for the application of the eGaN HEMT’s self-commutated reverse conduction.

 Haihong Qin received the B.S. and M.S.
 Degrees in college of automation engineering from the Nanjing University of Aeronautics and Astronautics, Nanjing, China.

 His research interests include wide band-gap devices and its application in motor drive.

 Crosstalk Mechanism and Suppression Methods for Enhancement-Mode GaN HEMTs in A Phase-Leg Topology